 The residential California Climate Credit is a twice-annual on-bill credit given to all IOU residential customers, including customers of community choice aggregators and submetered households.
 For each IOU, all auction proceeds not used for the other purposes listed below are divided equally among that IOU's residential households.
 These credits began appearing on customer bills in April 2014.
-In 2022, the residential California Climate Credit was distributed in April and October.
+In 2023, the residential California Climate Credit was distributed in February, March, or April and October.